blazium-engine/blazium-docs/contributing/development/debugging/vulkan/vulkan_validation_layers.rst

 don't need to reboot after installing the SDK, but you may need to close and reopen your current terminal.

-After installing the Vulkan SDK, run Godot with the ``--gpu-validation`` :ref:`command line argument <doc_command_line_tutorial>`.
-You can also specify ``--gpu-abort`` which will make Godot quit as soon as a validation error happens.
+After installing the Vulkan SDK, run Blazium with the ``--gpu-validation`` :ref:`command line argument <doc_command_line_tutorial>`.
+You can also specify ``--gpu-abort`` which will make Blazium quit as soon as a validation error happens.
 This can prevent your system from freezing if a validation error occurs.

 macOS